The frustration

 Since the first booster shipped from Paris, The Lucky Hand has grown.
 Not to become something else — but to become more of what it is.
 The range has expanded: from the JUST-HIT at €3.99 to the LEGEND at €125.
 Monthly subscriptions.
 Japanese boosters.
 Graded cards.
 PifuToys and BumperStore vending machines.
 Voggt and Whatnot lives.

 11,000 boosters sent.
 Over 150 Trustpilot reviews.
-Hundreds of Instagram messages with opening photos.
+Hundreds of Instagram messages with unboxing photos.
 Parents ordering for their children.
 Collectors ordering for themselves.
 People who hadn't touched a card in twenty years rediscovering something they had forgotten.

 The Lucky Hand is not a Pokémon card distribution company.
 It's a guaranteed emotion company.
 The distinction is important — it explains why every decision, from pricing to packaging, stems from the same place: will this opening be memorable?